deakinshaun/VersatileController/README.md

 1. Open Unity with the project you want to add the controller to.

 2. Install Photon Fusion 2 (2.0.6 required if using runnable applications provide).
 When prompted, provide the key: e7b26908-a034-49cd-bf45-5e05f1ec4f2a
-If you miss this step, the key can be set in Assets/Photon/Fusion/Resources/PhotonAppSettings.asset, as the App Id PUN (open the Server/Cloud Settings if you can't see this).
+If you miss this step, the key can be set in Assets/Photon/Fusion/Resources/PhotonAppSettings.asset, as the App Id Fusion (open the Server/Cloud Settings if you can't see this).

 3. You may receive a prompt to install TextMesh Pro.
 The TMP Essentials are required, so install these.

-4. Copy the VersatileControllerUnity folder from this repository into the Assets folder of your Unity project.
+4. Copy the VersatileControllerInterface folder from one of the example projects in this repository (e.g., in the XRInteractionToolkit project) into the Assets folder of your Unity project.

-5. Add the VersatileController prefab under this folder to your project.
+5. Add the VersatileControllerManager prefab under this folder to your project.
+You will need to set the Avatar Prefab property to the VersatileControllerAvatar prefab.

 6. You should now be able to run your Unity project, start the application on your phone and see the virtual version of the controller manipulated by the physical device.